PythonUnited/picture-pile/README.md

 ### Compile and minify the web component for production

 First adjust `.env.production` to point to the static root of the server you're about to deploy to.
-Them, at the command prompt execute:
+Then, at the command prompt execute:

     yarn run build-component --mode production